Skip to Content

 How to Use Chimichurri

-• Refrigerate Store the leftover sauce in an airtight container for up to a week.
+• Refrigerate: Store the leftover chimichurri in an airtight container or glass jar for one week.

 Frequently Asked Questions